Gbukaa/security_week/kubernetes/k8s-further-challenges.md

 - A will do the first task on their machine, then B will follow and do the same.
 - After both have completed the first task, A will start with the second task, and so on...

-:exclamation: Make sure you ask each other questions and validate your knowledge and assumptions as you go.
+:exclamation: Make sure you ask each other questions, diagram and validate your knowledge and assumptions as you go.
 As usual, please ask other peers in your cohort channel (and eventually your coach) if you would like to clarify something.

 ## Challenges